 If you are not familiar with these terms, a landing page is a page where you send a visitor to, where you direct people after clicking.
 Usually, on this special page, you will describe a free or paid offer depending on the personas you are targeting.

 For example, if you have an ebook as a signup incentive at the top of your funnel then you would create a page that speaks to the need and benefits of that free ebook, and you would include a download button after the visitor goes through your email sign-up form.

 Essentially, you might have something free, or low cost, to take someone from the early awareness stage to getting to know your value better, so you can lead them further through different stages, with nurturing and rewarding content.

 A special kind of landing page is a sales page, it is the same deal as earlier stages of the marketing funnel except that this page is the bottom of your funnel – it would take you to a buy now or “add to cart” checkout sequence.
 In this purchase stage, new customers will then be nurtured too, for onboarding, retention, conversion to repeat customers, and even referral or advocacy.

 Embedding forms, having custom code, and sophisticated formatting, it is all outside the scope of social tools, as they should be.

-These special non-article pages don’t have an expiring shelf-life, they are not like blog posts that will be ranked in reverse chronological order, and we especially need a more minimal design that leads the reader, controls the navigational elements and to not distract the visitor from their goal.
+These special non-article pages don’t have an expiring shelf-life.
+They are not like blog posts that will be ranked in reverse chronological order, and they especially need a more minimal design that leads the reader, controls the navigational elements, and does not distract the visitor from their goal.